Categories

 They are each singular works, but collectively among the most influential silent films ever made, presaging editing, lighting, production, camera, and composition techniques of many subsequent film directors and movements, most especially the Soviet montage films.
 But all three epics were largely unwatchable for decades.
 For numerous reasons — including their prodigious length, their unusual projection requirements, their mixed contemporary reception by critics, and Gance’s habit of constantly re-editing his films — each languished in archives as snippets and partial versions.
 But in a heartwarming, happy ending, all three have undergone herculean restoration efforts and are now, or will soon be, accessible to film fans in versions closely matching Gance’s original cuts: J’Accuse was restored and issued on DVD in 2008.
 La Roue has had two major releases — one in 2008, one in 2020.
 Napoleon’s recovery is the most historic and unlikely of all, and I’ll discuss it in more detail when I review it, but the culminating restoration finally debuts later this year in Paris.

 Beyond the dubious extancy of his ambitious opi, the reason that Gance is such a mythic figure is that his films are the ne plus ultra of grand ambition and tragic destiny: Each epic he directed is titanic in length, scope, and melodrama.
-Many of the creative forces involved in the films lived dramatic lives and died dramatic deaths, and the production swirled with its own mythology.
-Gance suggested in letters, without explanation or evidence, that he was the victim of a blackmail conspiracy at the time the film was made.
+Many of the creative forces involved in La Roue lived dramatic lives and died dramatic deaths, and the production swirled with its own mythology.
+Gance suggested in letters, without explanation or evidence, that he was the victim of a blackmail conspiracy at the time La Roue was in production.
 The only script (”scenario” as it was called in the silent days) existed in a leather-bound book that Gance kept by his side at all times and refused to show anyone else.
 When it was finally recovered decades later, the script bore only a loose resemblance to the final product, suggesting Gance had written much of the film in his head alone.
 Multiple figures involved in production, including star Severin-Mars, died within a year of the premiere.
 In fact, Severin-Mars died in 1921, shortly after shooting completed, more than a year before the premiere.

 It’s the kind of picture that cinephiles speak about in hushed, reverent tones.
 Its style is off the charts: Gance shoots the most intense and expressive close-ups, the richest deep-focus shots, the most awe-inspiring epic long shots.
 His montages are chaotic, rhythmic, impressionistic masterpieces; his extended shots, usually on human faces, are almost excruciating in their patience.
 He remains one of cinema’s great image-makers in the medium’s history.

 La Roue’s two modern restorations and releases, the 2008 and 2020 cuts, run 263 and 414 minutes, respectively.
 The 2020 cut is the one I watched and is regarded as the closest to Gance’s original 1923 version.
 You read that minute count correctly, by the way — this is a seven-hour film, though it’s not quite as daunting as it sounds.
 La Roue was designed and screened as a serial: four parts, each shorter than 2 hours, telling a continuous story.
 In other words, it’s closer in format to a season of White Lotus than it is to Oppenheimer.
-Most Gance fans I’ve encountered recommend watching it in chapters rather than a marathon sitting, and this is how I watched it.
-Gance himself screened the film across multiple weeks on its debut.
+Most Gance fans I’ve encountered recommend watching it in chapters rather than a marathon sitting, and broken up is how I watched it.
+Gance himself screened the film across multiple weeks at its premiere.

-La Roue is the closest cinematic equivalent we have to romantic-era literature: Gance was deeply inspired by the aesthetics and philosophy of romanticism, and can be classified as a neo-romantic.
+La Roue is the closest cinematic equivalent we have to romantic-era literature: Gance was deeply inspired by the aesthetics and philosophy of romanticism and can be classified as a neo-romantic.
 La Roue’s huge scope, decades-long narrative, and chapter-segmented structure give it the shape of an epic novel.
 The central character, Sisif (played by Severin-Mars), is a howling storm of passion and self-defeating impulses, an heir to Heathcliff.
-The saga is protracted and dramatic, filled with unrequited passions and suicidal temperaments and deeply-guarded secrets and heartbreaking deaths.
+The saga is protracted and operatic, filled with unrequited passions and suicidal temperaments and deeply-guarded secrets and heartbreaking deaths.

 Even beyond the structure and tone and its thoughtful use of language, La Roue is an extremely literary film, most clearly in its use of symbolism.
 The film is drowning in symbols.
-The central one is the wheel, ever turning, crushing specks of dirt beneath it, the highs and lows of any one point on its surface rising and falling in proportion with the fates of others.
-Every element of human existence — comedy, tragedy, dreams, realities, love, fury, etc. — is a spoke, holding that wheel we call life together.
+The central symbol is the wheel, ever turning, crushing specks of dirt beneath it, the highs and lows of any one point on its surface rising and falling in proportion with the fates of others.
+Every element of human existence — comedy, tragedy, dreams, realities, love, fury, etc. — is a spoke, holding together that wheel we call life.
 This idea is reflected in both the multitudinous content of the narrative and the ever-shifting form and genre of the film itself.
 Circular images abound in La Roue, most notably in the chaotic opening sequence of a crashed train: the wheel is, above all, a force of industrial modernity demolishing all of life and nature around it.

 With these symbols and more, Gance develops an associative language of cinema: When we see a scene or an image, its purpose is to evoke a heightened feeling or a link between two ideas as much as it is to advance the story.
 In fact, the story itself is thin on actual plot points for a feature-length film, let alone a seven-hour epic.